Plant Highlights

 Growth Habit:

-A clumping shrub with strap-shaped leaves growing 3-4 feet tall and 2-3 feet wide.
+A clumping perennial with strap-shaped leaves growing 3-4 feet tall and 2-3 feet wide.
 It spreads rapidly by underground rhizomes.

 Growing Requirements: